MicrosoftDocs/entra-docs/docs/verified-id/using-authenticator.md

 >
 > - Install Microsoft Authenticator on your mobile device
 > - Use the Microsoft Authenticator for the first time
-> - Issue a verifiable credential from the public end to end demo webapp to the Authenticator
+> - Issue a verifiable credential from the public demo webapp to the Authenticator
-> - Present a verifiable credential from the Authenticator to the public end to end demo webapp
+> - Present a verifiable credential from the Authenticator to the public demo webapp
 > - View activity details of when and where you've presented your verifiable credentials
 > - Delete a verifiable credential from your Authenticator